 Note

-Step 1: Import the java-oceanbase-springbatch project to IntelliJ IDEA
+Step 2: Import the java-oceanbase-springbatch project into IDEA

 Start IntelliJ IDEA and choose File > Open....

-IntelliJ IDEA automatically identifies various files in the project.
-You can view project information such as the directory structure, file list, module list, and dependencies in the Project window.
-Generally, the Project window is at the leftmost of the UI of IntelliJ IDEA and is opened by default.
-If the Project window is closed, you can choose View > Tool Windows > Project in the menu bar or press Alt + 1 to open it.
+IntelliJ IDEA automatically identifies various files in the project and displays the project structure, file list, module list, and dependency relationships in the Project tool window.
+The Project tool window is usually located on the left side of the IntelliJ IDEA interface and is open by default.
+If the Project tool window is closed, you can click View > Tool Windows > Project in the menu bar or press Alt + 1 to reopen it.

 Note

-When you use IntelliJ IDEA to import a project, IntelliJ IDEA automatically detects the `pom.xml` file in the project, downloads the required dependency libraries based on the dependencies described in the file, and adds them to the project.
+When you import a project into IntelliJ IDEA, it automatically detects the pom.xml file in the project, downloads the required dependency libraries based on the described dependencies, and adds them to the project.

 View the project.

-Modify the database connection information in the application.properties file based on the obtained connection string mentioned in the "Prerequisites" section.
+Modify the database connection information in the application.properties file based on the information obtained in Step 1: Obtain the connection string of the OceanBase Cloud database.

 Here is an example: